LIKO-12/liko-12.github.io/docs/graphics/querying-dimensions.md

 ### `termWidth`

-Returns width of the terminal in characters.
+Get the width of the terminal in characters.

 ```lua
 w = termWidth()